-Recent texts on engineering economics1-4 all stress that the practical purpose of engineering economics is that it empowers the engineer to make sound investment decisions.
-This paper describes a game, integrated into an engineering economics course as a semester-long project, that simulates practical economic decision-making.
-Students started the semester with \$10,000 and "ran their company" throughout the semester, applying the principles learned in class to a series of possible investments presented by the instructor.
+Recent texts on engineering economics1-6 stress that the practical purpose of engineering economics is that it empowers the engineer to make sound investment decisions.
+Analysis techniques such as present worth, benefit/cost ratio and incremental analysis are mechanically straightforward; the challenge is in knowing how to use them to select the best of competing investment alternatives.
+This paper describes a game, integrated into an engineering economics course as a semester-long project, which simulates this practical economic decision-making.
+Students started the semester with \$10,000 and "ran their company" throughout the semester, applying principles learned in class to a series of possible investments presented by the instructor.
 The game thus filled the role of the traditional homework problems, but had some additional goals and benefits:

-- ➤ It created a framework for active learning of the material.
-Students had to not only learn various economic analysis techniques but also determine which ones were most applicable to the case at hand. - > It created a classroom environment that was fun, relaxed and informal while still being instructive.
+- It created a framework for active learning of the material.
+Students had to not only learn various economic analysis techniques but also decide for themselves which ones were most applicable to the case at hand. - It created a classroom environment that was fun, relaxed and informal while still being instructive.

 The game was first developed and used at Rowan University in the spring 2001 and spring 2002 semesters.
 It was a highly popular and successful activity but required 6-8 hours per week of time on the instructor's part to run the game.
 Software has been developed, through an NSF-CCLI grant, which automates the game, requiring very little time on the instructor's part.
-The game was then integrated into a senior level course at the University of Kentucky in the fall 2003 semester.
-The software is currently being updated and debugged based upon the results of this trial.
+The software has now been used twice: during the fall of 2003 in a senior-level engineering economics course at the University of Kentucky, and during the fall of 2004 in a senior/graduate level engineering economics course at Rowan University.
+These tests have led to significant revisions and improvements in the software.